mwat56/kaliber/README.md

 ## Directory structure

-Under the directory given with the `datadir =` entry in the INI file (or the `-datadir` commandline option) there are several sub-directories expected:
+Under the directory given with the `datadir` entry in the INI file (or the `-datadir` commandline option) there are several sub-directories expected:

 * `css`: containing the CSS files used,
 * `fonts`: containing the fonts used,